pingidentity/pingidentity-devops-getting-started/docs/README.md

 ---
 # Ping Identity DevOps

-We enable DevOps professionals, administrators and developers with tools, frameworks, blueprints and reference architectures to deploy Ping Identity software in the cloud.
+We enable DevOps professionals, administrators, and developers with tools, frameworks, blueprints, and reference architectures to deploy Ping Identity software in the cloud.

 ## DevOps Resources